UditBhaskar19/GRAPH_NEURAL_NETWORK_FOR_RADAR_PERCEPTION/README.md

 ### Object Classification

 This is framed as a sub-graph prediction problem.
 First an array of node index is extracted for each clusters.
-The node embeddings is extracted for each of those node and index and subsequently processed by a permutation invariant and equivariant functions to predict object class.
+The node embeddings are extracted for each of the node index and subsequently processed by a permutation invariant and equivariant functions to predict object class.

 <br>